Television show: UK, Ireland and Australia usage

 British television programmes have tended toward shorter series in recent years.
 For example, the first series of long-running science fiction show Doctor Who in 1963 featured forty-two 25‑minute episodes, and continued with a similar number each year until it was reduced to twenty-five for 1970 to accommodate changes in production and significantly reducing the actors' workload) and continued to 1984.
 For 1985 fewer but longer episodes were shown, but even after a return to shorter episodes in 1986, lack of support within the BBC meant fewer episodes were commissioned leading to only fourteen 25‑minute episodes up to those in 1989 after which it was cancelled.
 The revival of Doctor Who from 2005 has comprised thirteen 45‑minute installments.

 There are some series in the UK that have a larger number of episodes, for example Waterloo Road started with 8 to 12 episodes, but from series three onward it increased to twenty episodes and series seven will contain 30 episodes.
-Recently, US non-cable networks have also begun to experiment with shorter series for some programs, particularly reality shows, such as Survivor.
+Recently, American non-cable networks have also begun to experiment with shorter series for some programs, particularly reality shows, such as Survivor.
 They often air two series per year, resulting in roughly the same number of episodes per year as a drama.

-This is a reduction from the 1950s, in which many US shows (e.g. Gunsmoke) had between 29 and 39 episodes per season.
+This is a reduction from the 1950s, in which many American shows (e.g. Gunsmoke) had between 29 and 39 episodes per season.
 Actual storytelling time within a commercial television hour has also gradually reduced over the years, from 50 minutes out of every 60 to the current 44 (and even less on some networks), beginning in the early 21st century.

 The usage of "season" and "series" differ for DVD and Blu-ray releases in both Australia and the UK.
 In Australia, many locally produced shows are termed differently on home video releases.
 For example, a set of the television drama series Packed to the Rafters or Wentworth is referred to as "season" ("The Complete First Season", etc.), whereas drama series such as Tangle are known as a "series" ("Series 1", etc.).
 British-produced programmes such as Mrs. Brown's Boys are referred to as "season" in Australia for the DVD and Blu-ray releases.